Christopher J. Hope

 Chris is our in-house authority on assessing costs in motor vehicle accident litigation.
 He writes a chapter on this topic in the annually updated British Columbia Motor Vehicle Accident Claims Practice Manual and has authored a book, Plus TC&D: The Assessment of Costs and Disbursements in Motor Vehicle Injury Litigation, the most recent edition of which (the Sixth Edition) was published in 2022 by the Continuing Legal Education Society of BC.

 Outside the office, Chris always has several projects on the go.
 He is a director of multiple boards, including a long-term care home and a community recreational sporting association.
-He was a member of the Property Assessment Appeal Board for 12 years, and also previously acted as an arbitrator for Translink fare infraction appeals and was a member of the Employment and Assistance Appeal Tribunal.
+He was a member of the Property Assessment Appeal Board for 12 years, and also previously acted as an arbitrator for TransLink fare infraction appeals and was a member of the Employment and Assistance Appeal Tribunal.
 In 2015, he co-produced an award-winning feature-length film.
 He is also a licensed commercial helicopter pilot.

 *Practicing as Christopher J. Hope Law Corporation